MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/return-to-workplace/portal-extension.md

 > ![Portal Register Guest or dependent](media/portals-register-dependent.png "Portal Register Guest or dependent")

-After creating dependents, the user will see them listed when creating a pass for the dependents.
+After creating dependents, the user will see them listed.
+First the two most recent dependents and the list of all when creating a pass.

 > [!div class="mx-imgBorder"]
 > ![Create pass for guests](media/portals-select-dependent.png "Create pass for guests")